Estrone

 There are three major estrogens that are produced in women, which are estrone (E1), estradiol (E2), and estriol (E3).
 For women who are in their reproductive years, estradiol is the most active type of estrogen and has the highest levels.
 The predominant hormones change during pregnancy when estriol levels are higher and during menopause when estrone is the only estrogen that continues to be produced.

 Estrone is found in increased amounts in postmenopausal women.
 Because of that and its connection to an increased risk of cancer, it is not included as part of estrogen replacement therapy.
 As the liver metabolizes estradiol, taking it orally can result in higher levels of estrone.
-Increased levels of estrone in the body are avoided by the use of non-oral methods of estradiol delivery, like creams and gels.
+The use of non-oral estradiol delivery methods like creams and gels prevents increased levels of estrone in the body.

 Estrone, a synthetically prepared or naturally occurring steroidal estrogen obtained from pregnant equine urine, is the primary circulating estrogen after menopause.
-Estrone is naturally derived from the peripheral conversion of androstenedione by an aromatase enzyme found in adipose tissues and is converted to estradiol in peripheral tissues.
-The estrogenic potency of estrone is one third that of estradiol.
+An aromatase enzyme that is present in fat tissues transforms androstenedione to produce estrone naturally.
+It is then changed to estradiol in peripheral tissues.
+The estrogenic potency of estrone is one-third that of estradiol.
 Estropipate is a piperazine-stabilized estrone sulfate.
-Estrone, and estropipate are used to treat abnormalities related to gonadotropin hormone dysfunction, vasomotor symptoms, atrophic vaginitis, and vulvar atrophy associated with menopause, as well as for the prevention of osteoporosis due to estrogen deficiency.
+When a woman goes through menopause, she may have problems with her vasomotor symptoms, atrophic vaginitis, and vulvar atrophy.
+Estrogen and estropipate are used to treat these issues.
+They are also used to stop osteoporosis from happening when estrogen levels are too low.

 NOTE: If you are taking biotin, please stop it 72 hours before the blood draw since it may interfere with hormone blood tests.